An Alaska Airlines Embraer E175 operated by SkyWest Airlines departs Los Angeles International Airport on Sept. 19, 2024.

 - Safety score: 32.04

-Alaska Airlines may have had the most infamous airline safety issue of the year, in which a door plug flew off midflight, but much of the fallout came to airplane manufacturer, Boeing.
-That was Alaska Airlines' only incident this year, according to the NTSB.
-Despite the frightening situation, it has one of the highest ratings for airline safety.
-In AirlineRatings.com's annual report, Alaska was the only U.S. airline to rank in the top 10 for 2021 and 2022.
+Alaska Airlines may have had the most infamous airline safety issue of 2024, in which a door plug flew off midflight, but much of the fallout came to airplane manufacturer, Boeing.
+Despite the frightening situation, the airline still has one of the highest ratings for safety.
+In AirlineRatings.com's annual report, Alaska was the only U.S. airline to rank in the top 10 for 2025

 #1.
 Spirit Airlines